DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

 - line: "Well, I don't think that you need to always count on your intuition.
 But\
     \ you can say something like, \u201CHey, I have this idea.
 Now let me check how\
     \ I can verify it.
 So I'm gonna do this, I'm going to do that.
 I'm going to talk\
     \ to these people.
-I'm going to talk to the financial customers.\u201D But you\
+I'm going to talk to these potential customers.\u201D But you\
     \ basically need to decide what to do on your own.
 You come up with a hypothesis\
     \ and how to check it."
   sec: 1652